Battle of Darzab (2017)

-The Battle of Darzab was to an armed conflict between Taliban soldiers, fighters of Wilayat Khorasan and soldiers of Afghan armed forces in Darzab District of Jowzjan province.
+The Battle of Darzab was an armed conflict between the Taliban, soldiers of the Afghan armed forces, and fighters of the Islamic State's Khorasan Province (ISIS–K) in Darzab District of Jowzjan province.

 First attacks

 On 9 April, four Afghan soldiers, including a unit commander, were killed in an ambush as they raced to the scene of the recent clashes in Darzab by ISIL fighters.
 One day after, Taliban, alongside ISIL fighters attacked Alkhani and Moghol villages of Darzab district, leaving 13 Taliban fighters dead, and 10 ISIL fighters wounded, including ISIL commander Mullah Ghanzanfar.
 Taliban managed to capture Alkhani, but repelled in Moghol.
 Separately, a Taliban commander, Faiz Mohammad was killed and one of his fighters wounded when they stormed a security post in Qush Tepa District near Darzab.
 A civilian woman was also killed when a militant rocket struck a home on the outskirts of the district.